-Lilette’s pedigreed chef-owner brings his training in some of New Orleans’s finest kitchens and at Michelin-starred restaurants in France to bear here, resulting in an artistic, serious approach.
+Lilette’s pedigreed chef-owner brings his training to bear in some of New Orleans’ finest kitchens and at Michelin-starred restaurants in France, resulting in an artistic, serious approach.
 The NOLA classic space—high-ceilinged, columned, tiles—is made East Village–ready with tobacco-toned walls.
 Lunch is thick with business people and ladies who lunch; dinner (which gets dear) sees a mixed crowd of tourists, neighbors, and young hipsters, all here for the tasteful, clean lines of the cooking.
-Start with the truffled Parmigiano toast with wild mushrooms, marrow, and veal glace (you may end with it, too; it’s divine) and the sharply flavorful fried sardines (if you stop now, you’ve done well).
+Start with the truffled Parmigiano toast with wild mushrooms, marrow, and veal glace (you may end with it, too; it’s divine) or the sharply flavorful fried sardines (if you stop now, you’ve done well).
 A roast chicken breast with Brussels sprouts and balsamic-glazed onions is flawless simplicity; gnocchi with intensely unctuous beef cheeks and chanterelles is immorally rich.
-Desserts are worth the indulgence, notably the curious signature of goat-cheese crème fraîche rounds, paired with vanilla-poached pears sprinkled with pistachios and lavender honey (baklava is turning in its grave).
+Desserts are worth the indulgence, notably the curious signature of goat-cheese crème fraîche rounds, paired with vanilla-poached pears sprinkled with pistachios and lavender honey.
 If you’re a wine enthusiast trying to decide between the Uptown bistros, Lilette is your choice.

 New Orleans› Restaurant

 Our Rating Neighborhood Uptown Garden District Hours Tues–Sat 11:30am–2pm; Mon–Thurs 5:30–9:30pm; Fri–Sat 5:30–10:30pm Phone 504/895-1636 Prices Main courses $19–$24 lunch, $26–$60 dinner Cuisine Type Bistro Web site Lilette